-If you’re interested in an unlimited plan, you can get unlimited talk, text and data starting at $40 a month.
+If you’re interested in an unlimited plan, you can get unlimited talk, text and data starting at $40 per month.
 Oh, and if you need a family plan, you’ll a lower price per line with additional lines.

 Fees: US Mobile charges a $2 monthly service fee, plus you’ll have to pay the regular taxes and government-mandated fees like all the other services.

 Phone compatibility: US Mobile says 99% of devices work with its network.
-When you bring your own phone, you’ll need a starter kit, which includes a SIM card and is a one-time fee of $3.99.
+When you bring your own cell phone, you’ll need a starter kit, which includes a SIM card and is a one-time fee of $3.99.
 It takes as little as two minutes to activate your service.